 The ZFIR number from which the failure was first reported, if applicable;

-A description of each class or category of California-certified vehicles affected by the failure including make, model, model year, test group, and such other information as may be required to identify the vehicles affected;
+A description of each class or category of California-certified vehicles affected by the failure including make, model, model year, test group, and such other information needed to distinguish the vehicles affected from the vehicle manufacturer’s unaffected vehicles;

-A description of the propulsion-related part or battery that failed, the failure and the probable cause of failure;
+A description of the propulsion-related part or battery that failed or was otherwise the subject of the warranty claims, the failure and the probable cause of failure;

 A description of any drivability problems or impact on other vehicle performance factors likely to result from the failure; and

-A description of the adverse effects, if any, that an uncorrected failure would have on the all-electric range, performance, durability, safety, battery state of health, or to the function of other components over the useful life of the affected vehicles.
+A description of the adverse effects, if any, that an uncorrected failure would have on the all-electric range, performance, durability, safety, battery state of health, or to the function of other components over the useful life of the affected vehicles as identified under CCR, title 13, section 1962.4(d)(2).

-Finding of Nonconformance.
+Determination of Nonconformance.

-A test group or a subgroup of a test group shall be subject to corrective action up to and including recall when the number of failures of a specific propulsion-related part or battery exceeds 4 percent of the test group or subgroup of the test group or 50 in number (whichever is greater), unless the Executive Officer determines from the ZIR submitted per subsection (f) that corrective action is unnecessary pursuant to the criteria set forth in subsection (g)(2).
+A test group or a subgroup of a test group shall be subject to corrective action up to and including recall when the number of screened warranty claims for a specific propulsion-related part or battery exceeds 8 percent of the test group or subgroup of the test group or 100 in number (whichever is greater), unless the Executive Officer determines from the ZIR submitted per subsection (f) that corrective action is unnecessary pursuant to the criteria set forth in subsection (g)(2).

-Once the ZIR is filed, the Executive Officer shall evaluate the failure to determine whether corrective action including recall is unnecessary.
+Once the ZIR is filed and the threshold for corrective action in (g)(1) is exceeded, the Executive Officer shall evaluate the failure to determine whether corrective action is unnecessary.
 Factors to be considered shall include:

-the validity of the data;
+the validity of the data included in the ZIR;

 the impact on range, durability, battery state of health, and vehicle performance of the failure on individual vehicles;